benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 I hope this was helpful.
 I had broad ambitions for this post and it grew quickly in what I thought was important.
 I just can't simply cover every single use-case you might have but hopefully this is enough to get you thinking with (and consider using) HTMX.

-Please leave any comments below - especially better ways of doing something - by talking with me on social media with questions.
+Please leave any comments below - especially better ways of doing something - or by engaging with me on social media.
 Thanks for reading!